Half-Day Kigali Walking Tour /Rwanda/

 Experience all the fascinating levels of Rwanda’s capital city, from the cleanest streets and Africa’s most modern buildings to the simple yet pleasant everyday spaces of a common Kigalian.

-- session with the coolest sportsmen, amputee footballers
+- play ball with the coolest sportsmen, amputee footballers

 duration: 5-6 hours; difficulty: easy